yashgupta1299/Adventure-Resources/commands.md

 4. in cookie Secure inside .env epmty string for false non empty string for true

 5. Inside frontend authentication.js update urlDomain as process.env.AUTHENTICATION_DOMAIN value

+## proxy for git

+1. Change proxyuser to your proxy user
+2. change proxypwd to your proxy password
+3. change proxy.server.com to the URL of your proxy server
+4. change 8080 to the proxy port configured on your proxy server Note that this works for both http and https repos.
+   "git config --global http.proxy http://proxyuser:proxypwd@proxy.server.com:8080"

+5. If you decide at any time to reset this proxy and work without proxy:
+   "git config --global --unset http.proxy"

+6. Finally, to check the currently set proxy:
+   "git config --global --get http.proxy"

+## environment proxy

+1. Source of truth for environment proxy
+   "env | grep -i proxy"

+2. can change this to other proxy or remove proxy like "HTTPS_PROXY="